unifhy-org/unifhy/docs/_doc_src/users/installation.rst

 .. warning::

-   Some of the package dependencies cannot be installed using `pip` (e.g. `esmpy`).
-These needs to be installed prior the installation of this package using `pip`.
-Please refer to the online documentation of these packages to follow the recommended way of installing them.
+   `esmpy` cannot be installed using `pip`.
+This needs to be installed prior to the installation of unifhy using `pip`, the recommended method is to install esmpy with conda first.
 The full list of package dependencies can be found in the ``requirements.txt`` file of the given release.